Angular velocity

+The angular velocity as given above for point particles, is called orbital angular velocity.
+A rigid body rotating about a fixed axis has each point of the body having the same orbital angular velocity.
+Hence such a rigid body can be given an angular velocity (called spin angular velocity) equal to the orbital angular velocity of each point in the body.

+The angular velocity, as given above for rotation in a fixed circle at constant speed, can be generalized to more general motion in three dimensions.
+More specifically, given that the angular velocity of a particle rotating in a fixed circle in three dimensions at constant speed can be determined by its position with respect to the center of the circle and its velocity, the angular velocity of a particle whose position in three dimensions is twice-continuously differentiable with respect to time is determined in the same way by its position from the center of curvature and its velocity.

-Angular velocity has dimension of angle per unit time; this is analogous to linear velocity, with angle replacing distance, with time in common.
-The SI unit of angular velocity is radians per second, although degrees per second (°/s) is also common.
-The radian is a dimensionless quantity, thus the SI units of angular velocity are dimensionally equivalent to reciprocal seconds, s^{−1}, although rad/s is preferable to avoid confusion with rotation velocity in units of hertz (also equivalent to s^{−1}).
+Angular velocity has dimension of per unit time.
+The SI unit of angular velocity is radians per second,.
+The radian is a dimensionless quantity, thus the SI units of angular velocity are dimensionally equivalent to reciprocal seconds, s^{−1}, although rad/s is preferable to avoid confusion with rotational velocity in units of hertz (also equivalent to s^{−1}).

-The sense of angular velocity is conventionally specified by the right-hand rule, implying clockwise rotations (as viewed on the plane of rotation); negation (multiplication by −1) leaves the magnitude unchanged but flips the axis in the opposite direction.

 For example, a geostationary satellite completes one orbit per sidereal day above the equator (approximately 360 degrees per 24 hours) (Note: The sidereal day is about 4 min shorter than a solar day, 23h 56m 04s, but 24h is assumed in this example for simplicity.) has angular velocity magnitude (angular speed) ω = 360°/24 h = 15°/h (or 2π rad/24 h ≈ 0.26 rad/h) and angular velocity direction (a unit vector) parallel to Earth's rotation axis ($\hat\omega=\hat{Z}$, in the geocentric coordinate system).
 If angle is measured in radians, the linear velocity is the radius times the angular velocity, $v = r\omega$.
 With orbital radius 42,000 km from the Earth's center, the satellite's tangential speed through space is thus v = 42,000 km × 0.26/h ≈ 11,000 km/h.
 The angular velocity is positive since the satellite travels prograde with the Earth's rotation (the same direction as the rotation of Earth).